 Bangkok may not be the nearest location for you to travel to for dental work, but it's the chance to vacation in Thailand which makes it worthwhile.
 The country is famed for its beaches, temples, and national parks so there is plenty to do and see before or after having your dental work.

-Bangkok is quite centrally located so from there it’s easy to travel north to cities like Chiang Mai or south to the many smaller islands.
-Some of these, like Phuket, have their own established dental tourism industry.
+Bangkok is quite centrally located so from there it's easy to travel north to cities like Chiang Mai or south to the many smaller islands.
+You can also visit a dentist in Phuket, which has its own established dental tourism industry.

 Dentists in Thailand train for six years to become qualified and are then governed by the Thai Dental Council.
 In international clinics catering to foreign patients you can expect to find excellent standards of hygiene and modern equipment.
 After all, they have to stay competitive to gain business.